petk/php-build-system/docs/cmake/cmake-code-style.md

 ### 10.1.
 Tools

-There are some tools available for formatting and linting CMake files, each with varying levels of maintenance and utility.
+There are some tools available for formatting and linting CMake files.
 While these tools can offer valuable assistance, it's worth emphasizing that the current recommendation is generally not to rely on any specific linting tool.
-This is primarily due to their varying levels of maturity and a lack of updates to keep pace with new CMake versions.
-It's worth mentioning that this recommendation may evolve in the future as these tools continue to develop and adapt.
+This is primarily due to their varying levels of utility and a lack of updates to keep pace with new CMake versions.
+It's worth mentioning that this recommendation may evolve in the future as these tools continue to develop.

 #### 10.1.1.
 Gersemi